-In light of the restrictions in place as a result of the pandemic, a number of the usual activities organised or attended by the Secretariat were either cancelled or postponed in 2020.
+In light of the restrictions in place as a result of the pandemic, a number of the usual activities organised or attended by the Secretariat were either cancelled or postponed in 2021.
 However, the IOPC Funds continued to engage with Member States and key stakeholders by delivering or participating in remote events.
-In addition, the IOPC Funds annual Short Course, which is a week-long programme for self-funded participants nominated by 1992 Fund Member States, will be run online for the first time in 2021.
+In addition, the IOPC Funds annual Short Course, which is a week-long programme for self-funded participants nominated by 1992 Fund Member States, was run online for the first time in 2021.
+The 2022 course will, however, return as an inperson event in June.
 Workshops on the claims process and the annual Short Course, in particular, help to prepare Member States ahead of any major oil pollution incident.